Investable Attributes fractionate the talent behind an underlying strategy / DARWIN.

 We have prepared specific articles about each of them so you can meet them "in private".

 The Experience Investable Attribute (Ex) measures the statistical significance of the data of a DARWIN / trading strategy, giving a score of 0 to 10.

 The greater the track record, the greater its statistical reliability.
 It is obvious that the same conclusions can not be drawn after analyzing a dozen trades that after having analyzed tens of thousands.

 At Darwinex, we have designed proprietary algorithms that measure the Experience (Ex) by counting the number of representative decisions in a DARWIN.

-For your information, Experience is the only Attribute that always grows, until reaching its maximum score of 10.
+For your information, Experience (Ex) is the only Attribute that can only grow until it reaches its maximum score of 10.

 We recommend reading the article about Experience (Ex) to understand the logic behind it.

 The Market Correlation (Mc) Investable Attribute measures the added value provided by the trading decisions of the DARWIN provider, and compares the result with the evolution of the underlying assets in which it operates.
 That is, it assesses the dependence of a DARWIN on its underlying assets.

 A higher grade means that the DARWIN trades have less dependence on the underlying assets, since it trades in both market directions and does not remain in a single direction for an extended period of time.